Do you need help with writing a first draft?

-Many writers call their first pass the vomit draft.
-So don’t stop to edit yourself, straighten up your sentences or to see if what you wrote sounds reasonable.
+Many writers call their first pass a rough draft or even the vomit draft.
+So don’t stop to edit yourself, straighten up your sentences, or to see if what you wrote sounds reasonable.

 If you begin fixing your draft, you’ll engage a different part of your brain, the part that belongs to your inner editor.